Thursday 23 January 2020

 A one-day Conference to Launch POLIN: Studies in Polish-Jewry

 Vol. 32: ‘Jewish Musicians and Jewish Music-Making in Polish Lands’

 Organized by the Institute for Polish-Jewish Studies, and the Institute of Jewish Studies, UCL.

-Organised by the Institute for Polish-Jewish Studies and the Institute of Jewish Studies, UCL.
-Co-organised and supported by the Embassy of the Republic of Poland and the Polish Cultural Institute, London, with support from the UCL European Institute
+Co-organized and supported by the Embassy of the Republic of Poland, and the Polish Cultural Institute, London, with the support of Ślipaczek Chartered Financial Planners

-‘Polin Vol. 31’ is published by the Littman Library of Jewish Civilization/Liverpool University Press.
+‘POLIN Vol. 32’ is published by the Littman Library of Jewish Civilisation/Liverpool University Press.

-Volume Editors: François Guesnet, Howard Lupovitch and Antony Polonsky.
+Volume Editors: François Guesnet, Benjamin Matis, and Antony Polonsky.

-It will be available to purchase at the conference at a 25% discount.
+It will be available to purchase at the conference, at a 30% discount.

 47 Portland Place, London W1B 1JH